 - After 5 minutes, flip the skewers (or individual pieces) and lightly brush or spray with oil.
 Cook for another 1 to 2 minutes.
 Follow the same process for the 2nd batch.

-- Place the baking sheet in the middle rack and cook for 12-15 minutes, or until the paneer browns with slightly charred edges.
+- Place the baking sheet in the middle rack and cook for 12-15 minutes until the paneer browns with slightly charred edges.
 (Note: For even crispier paneer, brush with olive oil and broil for 1-2 minutes after cooking until paneer looks charred.)

-I love to prepare the paneer tikka marinade on 5-6 inch bamboo skewers.
-This makes an easy, party-friendly finger food so that my guests can mix and mingle.
+Appetizer: I love to prepare the paneer tikka marinade on 5-6 inch bamboo skewers for easy, party-friendly finger food.
+Serve it with cilantro chutney or mint chutney for an authentic pairing.

-If individual pieces is more your style (or you just don't have bamboo skewers on hand), serve it on a large platter with toothpicks nearby and cilantro jalapeno sauce or green chutney for dipping!
+If individual pieces are more your style or you don't have bamboo skewers, serve it on a large platter with toothpicks nearby (for easy grabbing), and cilantro jalapeno sauce or green chutney for dipping!

-For a colorful and festive weeknight dinner, serve it with onion slices, cilantro jalapeno sauce or mint chutney .
-A fresh batch of garlic naan makes this a complete and satisfying restaurant-style meal.
+Make a Meal: For a colorful and festive weeknight dinner, serve it with onion slices, cilantro chutney, or mint chutney with garlic naan, or butter naan, and a side of cucumber raita.

-For a low-carb meal, serve it in lettuce cups with chutney, or alongside Indian spiced cauliflower rice.
+For a low-carb meal, serve it with Indian spiced cauliflower rice or keto roti, and kachumber salad.

 - Pre-soak bamboo skewers.
 This prevents the bamboo from burning during the cooking process.
-A short 30-minute soak is sufficient, so do so while the paneer is marinating.
+A short 30-minute soak is sufficient.

-- For best results, wear food grade gloves while assembling the skewers.
+- Wear food-grade gloves while assembling the skewers.
 This prevents the turmeric from staining your hands.
 Plus, your hands are completely odor-free after cooking!

 - Marinate for at least 30 minutes, but up to overnight.
-Paneer is a dense, fresh cheese, so it has a hard time holding on to flavors.
-A quick 30-minute soak works best for a weeknight meal, but a few hours or even overnight will really allow the paneer to soak up all those spices.
+Paneer is a dense, fresh cheese that needs time to absorb flavors.
+A 30-minute marination works best for a weeknight meal, but a few hours or overnight will allow the paneer to soak up all those spices.

 - Make sure there is enough space between the skewers.
 Whether you are using the Air Fryer, Oven or Grill, a 1-2 inch distance between each skewer (or piece) will allow the paneer and veggies to crisp up evenly.